11 stylish ways to use monochrome in your home

 From attention grabbing to toned down pieces, here’s how to get the look…

-1. Monochrome Eiffel Tower Art Print, from £3 (21 x 30cm, no frame or mount), Abstract House
+1. Monochrome Eiffel Tower Art Print, from £3 (21 x 30cm, no frame or mount), Abstracthouse.com

 For maximum impact, an oversized print is a scene-stealer.
 This image of the Eiffel Tower is available in a range of sizes, all the way up to a supersized 70 x 100cm – which costs £150 if you also go for the black frame, no mount option, to make a strong style statement.

-2. Truffle Tablescapes Black Mother Of Pearl Charger Plates, Set of Two, £130, Notonthehighstreet
+2. Truffle Tablescapes Black Mother Of Pearl Charger Plates, Set of Two, £130, Notonthehighstreet.com

 A beautiful combination, these charger plates with a black and white mother of pearl inlay can be styled against brass cutlery to bring some extra wow factor to the table.
 For the finishing touch, a white linen napkin feels luxe and rich before you’ve even polished up the glassware.